Valve/beacon-agent/README.md

 Simple library that allows you to send events to your server.
 Useful to send analytics and diagnostics events.

-Uses Beacon API if it's available and a proven 1x1 pixel if it's not.
+Uses (Beacon API)[https://developer.mozilla.org/en-US/docs/Web/API/Beacon_API] if it's available and an image node if it's not.

 ## Usage